arees88/ML_Azure_P2_Operationalizing_ML/README.md

 ### **Step 3 - Deploy the best model**

-  In this stem the best model is deployed using the following setup:
+  In this step the best model is deployed using the following setup:

   Name:  **model-deploy** <br/>
   Desc:  **Best model deployment** <br/>